 Tags let PosterMyWall customers find relevant templates.
-Your templates need to be tagged so that describe the template accurately, or is related to relevant search terms.
+Your templates need to be tagged so that they describe the template accurately, or are related to relevant search terms.
 For example, the flyer below could easily be used for a music festival, a nightclub party or a house music concert.

 Each template on PosterMyWall is scored.
 A higher score means the template will be found higher up on the page.
 One way your templates gain score is when customers interact with them, such as by customizing and purchasing downloads or prints.
 Adding incorrect tags to your template means customers who have no intention of using it may view it.
 This affects its score adversely, pushing your template lower in the page.

 When tagging your template, you have to make sure they describe the template accurately.
 There are multiple ways to go about this:

 - Describe the design style (Is it modern, minimalist, vintage, pastel, maximalist etc)

 - Its use (a party invite, concert flyer, bar advert etc)

 - Any particular niche within a theme (charity event, electronics dealer small business, shop’s grand opening).

 - Keep it relevant to the overall theme.
 For example, a grand opening flyer should also have tags for the overall theme or audience it caters too, like small business owners or restaurants depending on the content of the template itself.